delcarsdungeon/gorundia-wiki/content/02_Characters/Player Characters/Beringer.md

 ## The Last Choice of Duke Galmyr

-After escaping Villa Marsten, Dame Cwenheld meets Duke Galmyr only once.
+After escaping Villa Marsten, Cwenheld reunites with Duke Galmyr only once.

-Believing himself somehow compromised by unseen enemies, Galmyr reaches a heartbreaking conclusion: if his son remains anywhere near [[House Vogel]], the child will never be safe.
+Believing himself somehow compromised by unseen enemies, and deep in his heart, is afraid his wife, [[Zannara]] is behind it, Galmyr reaches a heartbreaking conclusion: if his son remains anywhere near [[House Vogel]], the child will never be safe.

 Entrusting Cwenheld with his future, the duke asks only one thing.